How to buy an apartment or house as an expatriate , foreigner or permanent resident in Singapore

 Property tax is imposed on immovable properties and is payable in advance and pro-rated till the end of the fiscal year.
 The tax payable in respect of a property is calculated base on it annual value.
 The Annual Value is the estimated yearly rent the property can fetch it it were rented out and is determined by Inland Revenue Authority Singapore (IRAS).

-However, for an uncompleted project, property tax is payable only when the project is completed.
-For details check with a tax consultant and visit the websites below.
+For an uncompleted project, property tax is payable only when the project is completed.
+For details check with a tax consultant or visit IRAS.

 Note: There is no capital gains tax in Singapore